 This course is designed to introduce the student to coaching sports.
 It will consist of several types of learning activities: reading, lecture, discussion, videotape, and writing.
+This course meets the upper division writing component for senior year English.

-PETH 352 ACSM Health & Fitness Instructor 3 hours

-Prerequisite: BIOL 101.
+PETH 352 ACSM Health & Fitness Instructor 3 hours Prerequisite: BIOL 101.